bkktimber/AIND-Apr2017/README.md

 However, I also modified my solver to be able to solve _Diaagonal Sudoku_

-### TODO : explain what is Diagonal Sudoku

-2. Repo Structure
+2. Repository Structure

-   - `solution.py`: Sudoku solver that uses strategies describe above.
+   - `solution.py`: Sudoku solver